-The multi- award winning Frames luxury accommodation offers three opulent and private villas, built over looking the Murray River.
+The multi- award winning Frames Luxury Accommodation offers three opulent and private villas, built overlooking the Murray River.
 Designed to help couples rejuvenate and relax, each villa has its own private pool, spa and balcony with unobstructed views of the Murray River.
-The ulimate in six stay luxury.
+The ulimate in six star luxury.

 Visit the Renmark Paringa Community Museum, which displays a number of small and large stationary engines, old farm machinery, tractors, static displays and various items of rural significance.
 Stop in and browse through the wonderful collection on offer at Cammies Antiques & Collectables.

-Meet Stephen Everingham, the resident artist at the Goanna Hill Gallery, drawn to paint from a creative conviction and purpose and inspired by the spectacular and uniqueness of the surrounding dry lands and riverscape areas, the fauna and flora and the labyrinth of the pioneering historical significance.
+Meet Stephen Everingham, the resident artist at the Goanna Hill Gallery.
+Drawn to paint from a creative conviction and purpose, and inspired by the spectacular uniqueness of the surrounding dry lands and riverscape areas, the fauna and flora and the labyrinth of the pioneering historical significance.